niolabs/docs/docs/service-design-patterns/monitor_stream.md

 ---

 For every signal processed, the _SignalTimeout_ resets an internal timer for every configured **Interval**, which if allowed to expire will emit the last signal received, with a `timeout` attribute added to it.
+If the incoming signal already has a `timeout` attribute, it will be overwritten with this new value.
 As long as signals are received at least as often as the configured interval(s), no signals are emitted.

 For example, 1 minute after the `important_data` stream stops (perhaps the publisher has stopped, or a network error has ocurred) a signal will be published to `alerts`, and then repeat every minute until the stream is restored.
 While `important_data` is working normally, no signals are published to `alerts`.
 ```